ithank/testps/README.md

 1. Change to the directory where you unzipped this repo in Windows Explorer
 2. Right-click the 'install.cmd' file and choose 'Run as administrator'
-3. Select 'Run' from 'SmartScreen dialog', if prompted
+3. Select 'Run' from 'SmartScreen dialog', if prompted.
+This may NOT run the cmd file as administrator.
+If you receive errors, close the command prompt and try again.
 4. Click 'Yes' in the UAC dialog to allow the Command Processor to run as adminsitrator, if prompted